ravel-net/pyotr/Core/Datalog/README.md

 ```
 You can then fill the user, password, and db fields in databaseconfig.py with the created username, password and db name.
 If postgreSQL is installed locally, then the value of the host field must be the localhost ip.
 To get it on a Mac, run `sudo open -a TextEdit /etc/hosts`.

+## Usage examples: Datalog
+Some usage examples can be found in examples_datalog.py to make it easier to test the installation.
+Just run `python3 examples_datalog.py` to make sure that both Difference of Cube and BDD reasoning engines are working.

-## Usage examples:
+## Usage examples: Minimization
-Some usage examples can be found in examples.py to make it easier to test the installation.
+Some usage examples can be found in examples_minimization.py to make it easier to test the installation.

 ### Example 1: Containment with default database
 ````